stratapp/stratapp-website/_features/take-comfort-that-tasks-from-notes-and-all-modules-will-appear-in-your-workspace.md

 ---
-title: take comfort that tasks from totes and all modules will appear in your workspace
+title: take comfort that tasks from notes and all modules will appear in your workspace
 seo_title: ''
 seo_description: ''
 hero_image: ''